Iberian Peninsula Blackout

 The main steps undertaken by the TSOs for the restoration process were as follows:

-• REN requested black-start mode start-ups for the Castelo de Bode hydropower plant and the Tapada do Outeiro combined cycle gas turbine power plant, respectively.
+• REN requested black-start mode start-ups for the Castelo de Bode hydropower plant and the Tapada do Outeiro combined cycle gas turbine power plant.

 • a first 400 kV line between France and Spain was re-energised (Western part of the border).